-WAsP is a PC program used extensively to estimate wind energy resources and is described in detail by (5).
-The program can generalise a long-term meteorological data series at a (reference) site into a so-called Wind Atlas, referring to a fictitious plane site subject to the same meteorological forcing.
-The Atlas may then be used to estimate conditions at other (predicted) sites.
-Accurate predictions using the WAsP package may be obtained provided that both the reference and predicted sites are:
+WAsP is a PC program used extensively to estimate wind energy resources and is described in detail by [5].
+The program can generalise a long-term meteorological data series at a (reference) site which may then be used to estimate conditions at other (predicted) sites.
+Accurate predictions using the WAsP package may be obtained provided that both the reference and predicted sites are;